Last Reviewed by: Dr. Steve Knighton | March 16, 2026

 Download Spinal Stenosis Exercises

-These Doctor approved back exercises and stretches are designed to help manage spinal stenosis and keep those diagnosed with this condition active and pain-free.
+These Doctor approved core and lumbar exercises and stretches are designed to help manage spinal stenosis and keep those diagnosed with this condition active and pain-free.
 These exercises are safe and effective tools to manage spinal stenosis at home in conjunction with manual therapy from our chiropractors.

 If you have any questions or concerns, come in and see Dr. Steve or Dr. Jenn at Nottinghill Family Wellness Centre today!
 You can also call us at 905-827-4197.